Last Updated on July 20, 2024 by Kittredge Cherry

 Some see the prophet Daniel and the chief eunuch Ashpenaz as a same-sex couple.
 In a hotly contested translation, the Bible describes the “favor and tender love” that he bestowed on Daniel.

 LGBTQ people find role models in Bible stories about eunuchs, including the prophet Daniel.
-He and his three friends Shadrach, Meshach and Abednego, who may all have been eunuchs, all refused a king’s orders to stop worshiping God, and were miraculously rescued from execution.
+In the Hebrew scriptures, Daniel and his three friends Shadrach, Meshach and Abednego, who may all have been eunuchs, all refused a king’s orders to stop worshiping God, and were miraculously rescued from execution.
 Daniel survived being thrown into a den of lions.
 The young men Shadrach, Meshach and Abednego were thrown into a fiery furnace, but a Christ figure “like a son of God” prevented them from burning.

 Chapter 10 in the Bible’s Book of Daniel is also open to gay interpretations of the relationship between Daniel and the supernatural man (or angel?) who appears to him in a vision and whose “hand touched me and made my hands and knees shake.”
 Homoerotic interpretations of Jacob wrestling with the angel are more common, but could also apply here.